Explore dove hunting tactics, gear, seasons, and more in this complete guide to dove hunting

 For beginning dove hunters, whether it’s a small pile or a limit of grey birds, cooking up doves is the culmination of a successful hunt.
-The easiest choice on how to savor those tasty doves is none other than cooking them the traditional way–wrap ‘em up in bacon with a slice of jalapeño.
+The easiest way to savor those tasty doves is also the traditional way—wrap ’em up in bacon with a slice of jalapeño.
 As any dove hunter knows, there’s no greater mouth-watering delicacy!

 To find our more about dove hunting on Project Upland check out the category: Dove Hunting

 Edgar Castillo is a recently retired law enforcement officer for a large Kansas City metropolitan agency.
 He also served in the United States Marine Corps for twelve years.
 Edgar longs for the colors of autumn and frosty, winter days so he can explore the landscapes in search of wild birds in wild places.
 His passion lies in the uplands as he self-documents his travels across public lands throughout Kansas hunting open fields, walking treelines, & bustin’ through plum thickets.